US rebuffs China over NKorea talks

 “We are re-evaluating how to handle North Korea going forward,” she added.

-North Korea fired at least four missiles toward Japan on Monday, three of which splashed down in waters near Japan.
+North Korea fired at least four missiles toward Japan on Monday, three of which splashed down in its exclusive economic zone.

 The Security Council met to discuss next steps to address North Korea’s missile launches after Pyongyang said the latest tests were for a possible strike on US bases in Japan.